jonathan-vella/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 Duration: 60 minutes

 In this exercise you will migrate the application database from the on-premises Hyper-V virtual machine to a new database hosted in the Azure SQL Database service.
 You will use Azure Data Studio and the Azure Database Migration Service (from within Azure Data Studio) to complete the assessment and migration.

-You can use Azure Database Migration Service via the Azure SQL Migration extension for Azure Data Studio, or the Azure portal, to migrate databases from an on-premises instance of SQL Server to Azure SQL Database (offline).
-In this exersize, you will assess and migrate the sample AdventureWorks2022 database from an on-premises instance of SQL Server to an instance of Azure SQL Database, by using Database Migration Service.
-This tutorial uses offline migration mode, which considers an acceptable downtime during the migration process.
+In this exercise, you will assess and migrate the SmartHotel.Registration database from an on-premises instance of SQL Server to an instance of Azure SQL Database, by using Azure Data Studio.
+This lab uses offline migration mode, which considers an acceptable downtime during the migration process.

-In this tutorial, you learn how to:
+> **Note**: You can use Azure Database Migration Service via the Azure SQL Migration extension for Azure Data Studio, or the Azure portal, to migrate databases from an on-premises instance of SQL Server to Azure SQL Database (offline).

+Task 1: Register the Microsoft.DataMigration resource provider Task 2: Install and configure Azure Data Studio
-Open the Migrate to Azure SQL wizard in Azure Data Studio Run an assessment of your source SQL Server databases Collect performance data from your source SQL Server instance Get a recommendation of the Azure SQL Database SKU that will work best for your workload Create an instance of Azure Database Migration Service Start your migration and monitor progress to completion
+Task 3: Assess the application database using Azure Data Studio Task 4: Collect performance data from your source SQL Server instance Task 5: Get a recommendation of the Azure SQL Database SKU that will work best for your workload Task 6: Create an instance of Azure Database Migration Service Task 7: Start your migration and monitor progress to completion

+### Task 1: Register the Microsoft.DataMigration resource provider

-> **Note**: If you're using Database Migration Service for the first time, make sure that the Microsoft.DataMigration resource provider is registered in your subscription.
+If you're using Database Migration Service for the first time, make sure that the Microsoft.DataMigration resource provider is registered in your subscription.
 You can register it by following the steps in the [Register the Microsoft.DataMigration resource provider](https://docs.microsoft.com/en-us/azure/dms/resource-provider-register) article or by following these steps:

-> 1. Open the Azure Cloud Shell by navigating to **<https://shell.azure.com>**.
+1. Open the Azure Cloud Shell by navigating to **<https://shell.azure.com>**.
 Log in using your Azure subscription credentials if prompted to do so, select a **PowerShell** session, and accept any prompts.
-> 2. Run the following command to register the **Microsoft.DataMigration** resource provider:
+2. Run the following command to register the **Microsoft.DataMigration** resource provider:

     ```PowerShell
     Register-AzResourceProvider -ProviderNamespace Microsoft.DataMigration
     ```

-> **Note**: It may take several minutes for the resource provider to register.
+It may take several minutes for the resource provider to register.
 You can proceed to the next task without waiting for the registration to complete.
-You will not use the resource provider until task 3.
+You will not use the resource provider until task 6.

->
-> You can check the status by running:
+You can check the status by running:

-> ```PowerShell
+    ```PowerShell
-> Get-AzResourceProvider -ProviderNamespace Microsoft.DataMigration | Select-Object ProviderNamespace, RegistrationState, ResourceTypes
+    Get-AzResourceProvider -ProviderNamespace Microsoft.DataMigration | Select-Object ProviderNamespace, RegistrationState, ResourceTypes
-> ```
+    ```

-### Task 1: Install and configure Azure Data Studio
+### Task 2: Install and configure Azure Data Studio

 In this task you will install and configure Azure Data Studio on the SmartHotelHost virtual machine.
 Azure Data Studio is a cross-platform database tool for data professionals using the Microsoft family of on-premises and cloud data platforms on Windows, macOS, and Linux.

 #### Exercise summary

-In this exercise you migrated the application database from on-premises to Azure SQL Database.
-The Microsoft Data Migration Assistant was used for migration assessment, and the Azure Database Migration Service was used for schema migration and data migration.
+In this exercise you assessed and migrated the application database from on-premises to Azure SQL Database using Azure Data Studio andd the Azure Database Migration Service was used for schema migration and data migration in offline mode.

 ## Exercise 3: Migrate the application and web tiers using Azure Migrate: Server Migration